acquia/blt/template/readme/features-workflow.md

 Be aware that since Features is a ground-up rewrite in Drupal 8 and still quite young, there are still a lot of bugs to work out.
 For instance, when you export a feature the UI will frequently try to automatically include [unrelated configuration](https://www.drupal.org/node/2720167) or dependencies (or worse, it will [forget to include](https://www.drupal.org/node/2666836) very necessary dependencies, such as the field storage for field instances!)
 Developers just need to keep a close eye on this when exporting features, and TA need to carefully review features in PRs for the gotchas and best practices listed above.

+You also have to be careful when updating core and contributed modules.
+If those updates make changes to a module’s configuration schema, you must make sure to also update your exported features definitions.
+Otherwise, the next time you run features-import it will import a stale configuration schema and cause unexpected behavior.
+We need to find a better way of preventing this than manually monitoring module updates.
+Find more information in [this discussion](https://www.drupal.org/node/2745685).

 ## Getting set up on Acquia Cloud
 When setting up a project on Acquia Cloud, it's recommended to add Cloud Hooks for post-code-deploy, post-code-update, and post-db-copy that will automatically perform the following steps: